Boston Fashion Week: Jay Calderin

 Jay Calderin is the founder of the Boston Fashion Week as well as the Executive Director.
 He was born and raised in New York City.
 He is a successful author of Fashion Design Essentials and Form, Fit & Fashion which the Los Angeles Times called, "a new fashion bible for designers, aspirers and the just plain curious, this tome contains all the secrets."
 He has been involved with the charity of Big Brothers for over 10 years and states that it has been one of the most rewarding experiences.

 The Boston Globe refers to Jay Calderin as "a budding designer's best friend."
 Calderin founded Boston Fashion Week, and has served as the organization's Executive Director since 1995.
 In 2012 he was appointed Creative Director of the first Chengdu Fashion Week in China.
-His work as a fashion designer has graced the pages of Vogue and Elle magazines.
+His work as a fashion designer has apeared in Vogue and Elle magazines.
 He is an instructor and the Director of Creative Marketing at the School of Fashion Design in Boston.
 He also teaches at the Museum of Fine Arts, Boston, and the Massachusetts College of Art and Design.